Flavor structure of the energy-momentum tensor form factors of the proton: Results and discussion

+Note that the isovector component has a much weaker scale dependence compared to the isoscalar or individual quark flavor components, since there is no gluon contribution to the isovector component.
+So, it implies that even though we consider the scale dependence of $\bar{c}$ form factor the results would not be much changed.
+Regarding the $D$-terms, we observed a significant difference between our predicted $D$-term form factor and the lattice result.
+However, the numerical uncertainties associated with both the isovector and isoscalar $D$-term form factors obtained from lattice QCD are substantial.
+These uncertainties can even affect the sign of the form factors.

-As mentioned previously, the nucleon CCT contributes to the isotropic pressure and force fields.
-As secured by the global stability condition for the nucleon~\cite{Polyakov:2018zvc}, the pressure density of the nucleon is balanced between the level-quark and Dirac-continuum (pion-cloud) contributions~\cite{Goeke:2007fp} in the $\chi$QSM.
-When it comes to the nucleon CCT, the cancelation takes place between the up- and down-quark contributions.
-To demonstrate it, we first derive the contributions of the flavor-decomposed CCTs by the Fourier transforms.
-In doing so, we parametrize $\bar{c}^q$ in terms of the dipole-type parametrization with the parameters $\Lambda^q=1.5$ MeV.
+As mentioned previously, the proton $\bar{c}$ form factor contributes to the isotropic pressure-volume work and force fields.
+As secured by the global stability condition for the proton~\cite{Polyakov:2018zvc}, the pressure distribution of the proton is balanced between the level-quark and Dirac-continuum (pion-cloud) contributions~\cite{Goeke:2007fp} in the $\chi$QSM.
+When it comes to the proton $\bar{c}$ form factor, the cancelation takes place between the up- and down-quark contributions.
+To demonstrate it, we first derive the contributions of the flavor-decomposed $\bar{c}$ form factors by the Fourier transforms.
+In doing so, we parametrize $\bar{c}^{u-d}$ in terms of the dipole-type parametrization with the parameters $\Lambda^{u-d}=1.5$ GeV.
 The conservation of the EMT current yields $\partial^{i} T_{ij}^{u+d} = f_{j}^{u}+ f_{j}^{d} =0 $, which can be considered as an equilibrium equation for the internal forces between the $u$- and $d$-quark subsystems.
 A similar interpretation of the internal forces between the quark and gluon subsystem was conducted in Ref.~\cite{Polyakov:2018exb}.
-The force-field vectors $f_{j}^{q}$ and their magnitudes $f^q$ are derived from the CCTs as follows
+The force-field vectors $f_{j}^{q}$ and their magnitudes $f^q$ are derived from the $\bar{c}$ form factors as follows:

+where the spherical symmetry is imposed as $f_{j}^{q}=\hat{n}_{j}f^{q}$.
 In Fig.~\ref{fig:3}, we illustrate $f^q(r)$.
 As already shown in Fig.~\ref{fig:2}, $f^u$ is exactly canceled by $f^d$.
-Interestingly, the up-quark force field directs toward the center of the nucleon, whereas the down-quark on pushes outward.
-As a result, the force field from the CCT vanishes.
-By integrating the $f^q(r)$ over three-dimensional space, the magnitude of the total force $F^{q}$ acting on the internal subsystem can be estimated.
-The total forces due to the up and down quarks are obtained to be the magnitudes of which reach about $1.6\times 10^5$ N in the SI unit.
+Interestingly, the up-quark force field directs toward the center of the proton, whereas the down-quark on pushes outward.
+As a result, the force field from the $\bar{c}$ form factor vanishes.

-In Fig.~\ref{fig:4} we visualize the flavor-decomposed force fields from the nucleon CCT, which portrays how $f^u (r)$ and $f^d(r)$ are distributed inside a nucleon.
-They are canceled each other at each point, so that the effects of the CCT completely vanish for the nucleon.
+In Fig.~\ref{fig:4} we visualize the flavor-decomposed force fields from the proton $\bar{c}$ form factor, which portrays how $f^u (r)$ and $f^d(r)$ are distributed inside a proton.
+They are canceled each other at each point, so that the effects of the $\bar{c}$ form factor completely vanish for the proton.